richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

    - Advantage: prevent man-in-the-middle attacks
    - Disadvantage: enabling this adds 2kb memory footprint (for DEBUG mode).
    - Note that this has been tested working on AWS Greengrass scenario.
 Not yet tested on AWS IoT scenario due to data memory issue.
+   - For production release, server certificate verification is a must.

 2. ECC Ciphersuite support
    - TODO.
 Not yet currently tested and supported.